 I am a qualified counsellor and I hold a BSc (Hons) in Humanistic Counselling with a Diploma in Humanistic Counselling from the Metanoia Institute, Ealing, London..

 I am a registered member of the British Association for Counsellors and Psychotherapists (BACP) and I work in accordance to their ethical framework.
 I am professionally supervised by a qualified supervisor as part of my commitment to ethical practice.

 I am a member of the Metanoia Institute professional association.

-As well as my own practice, I work as a counsellor for Bereft Bereavement support for the London Borough of Ealing, supporting people and working through the process of mourning and grief, ensuring emotional and physical wellbeing .
+As well as my own practice, I work as a counsellor for Bereft Bereavement support in West London supporting people and working through the process of mourning and grief, ensuring emotional and physical wellbeing .

 Previously I have worked for the Metanoia Counselling and Psychotherapy Service (MCPS) in Ealing, where I supported people with a variety of issues, their mental health and wellbeing.

 I have always gained a deep satisfaction working with people and I worked in retail training and management until I set up my own interior design business 10 years ago.
 Through this work with people on a one-to-one basis I became particularly interested in the need to have an understanding of individuals, their underlying issues, stresses and confusions and this underpinned my decision to train as a counsellor.